-The purchase price represents a 25% premium over the OfficeMax closing price on July 11, 2003.
+The purchase price represents an approximate 25% premium over the OfficeMax closing price on July 11, 2003.
 We will pay the purchase price in cash and common stock, using 30% cash and 70% common stock.
-We have the option of increasing the cash component to 45% and decreasing the stock component to 55%, at our discretion.
-We expect to complete the transaction in fourth quarter 2003
+We have the option of increasing the cash component, in 5% increments, to 45% and decreasing the stock component accordingly to 55%, at our discretion.
+We expect to complete the transaction in fourth quarter 2003.